 Qualmedica Research is currently enrolling two clinical trials focused on a new antibody therapy developed by Eli Lilly.
-The BLAZE 1 study is for patients with underlying risk factors while the BLAZE 4 study is for patients with no underlying risk factors (see table 1).
+The BLAZE 1 study is for patients 0 – 17 years old with underlying risk factors.
+The BLAZE 4 study is recruiting patients 12+ with underlying risk facdtors or for patients 18+ with no underlying risk factors (see table 1).
 You may qualify if you test positive for COVID-19.
 If you are exhibiting symptoms of COVID-19, Qualmedica Research may administer a free rapid antigen test to see if you qualify for one of these studies.

 The investigational drug is a monoclonal antibody (or a cocktail of two different antibodies) that prevents the virus that causes COVID-19 from binding to human cells thereby blocking the virus from rapidly replicating itself.
 Administration of the drug is by intravenous (IV) infusion and must be started within 3 days of a positive test for COVID-19 if a patient wants to enter one of the studies.

 Eli Lilly Granted Emergency Use Authorization for New Antibody Therapy